On the toric ideal of a matroid: Remarks

 \begin{remark} Theorem \ref{TheoremMain1} and Theorem \ref{TheoremMain2} are true for discrete polymatroids. \end{remark}

 There are several ways to prove that our results hold also for discrete polymatroids.
-One possiblity is to use Lemma $5.4$ from \cite{HeHi} to reduce a question if a binomial is generated by quadratic binomials corresponding to single element symmetric basis exchanges from a discrete polymatroid to a certain matroid.
-Another possibility is to associate to a discrete polymatroid $P\subset\Z^n$ a matroid $M_P$ on the ground set $\{1,\dots,r(P)\}\times\{1,\dots,n\}$ in which a set $I$ is independent if there is $v\in P$ such that for all $i$ holds $\lvert I\cap\{1,\dots,r(P)\}\times\{i\}\rvert\leq v_i$.
+One possibility is to use Lemma $5.4$ from \cite{HeHi}.
+It reduces a question if a binomial is generated by quadratic binomials corresponding to symmetric exchanges from a discrete polymatroid to a certain matroid.
+Another possibility is to associate to a discrete polymatroid $P\subset\Z^n$ a matroid $M_P$ on the ground set $\{1,\dots,r(P)\}\times\{1,\dots,n\}$.
+A set $I$ is independent if there is $v\in P$ such that $\lvert I\cap\{1,\dots,r(P)\}\times\{i\}\rvert\leq v_i$ holds for all $i$.
 It is straightforward that compatibility of sequences of bases and generation are the same in $P$ and in $M_P$.
-Moreover, one can easily prove that a double swap in $M_P$ corresponds to at most two double swaps in $P$.
+Moreover, one can easily show that a symmetric exchange in $M_P$ corresponds to at most two symmetric exchanges in $P$.